cjundang/Internet-Technology-Workshop/README.md

 Gateway>
 ```
-9. Password, to set login password for devices
+9. Password, to set a login password for devices
 ```
 Gateway> enable
 Gateway# configure terminal